• Play the sound file

 Now Hillary has her party's nomination locked up, there's speculation about who her running mate will be.
 There's serious speculation, in fact, that this may be an all-girl ticket.
-John Podesta, Mrs Clinton's campaign chairman, said on Wednesday that, quote: "We'll start with a broad list and then begin to narrow it.
-But there is no question that there will be women on that list."
-End quote.
+John Podesta, Mrs Clinton's campaign chairman, said on Wednesday that, quote:

 "A broad list …" get it?
 There will be broads on that list.
 Lefty squaw Elizabeth Warren is getting heap plenty mentions in this context, followed by the petite and extremely feminine former Arizona Governor and open-borders enforcer Janet Napolitano.

 So this could be a broad ticket.
 And if you'll forgive the pun, abroad is where you'll want to be if these screeching harpies take over the federal government.